nlawira/india-house-rent-prediction/README.md

 - Develop the most accurate model for the chosen dataset by combining high-performing algorithms.

 **This file serves as a short summary of my report.**
-**My report will be uploaded into this repository soon, detailing my project's aim, background, exploratory analysis, regression, modeling, discussions, and conclusion.
+My report will soon be uploaded into this repository, detailing my project's aim, background, exploratory analysis, regression, modeling, discussions, and conclusion.
 Thank you very much for your patience!